Privacy statement

 Data on sales that have been realised may be disclosed to the Central Federation of Finnish Real Estate Agencies (KVKL), which stores the data in its HSP price monitoring service.

-Data is not disclosed to non-EU or non-EEA parties.
+Data is not disclosed to parties outside the European Union or the European Economic Area.

 How long is personal data stored?

-Personal data contained in customer registers is retained for the duration of the contractual relationship, and after its termination for as long as is necessary due to possible legal measures and handling of the customer account.
+Personal data contained in customer registers is retained for the duration of the contractual relationship, and after its termination for as long as is necessary to fulfil a statutory requirement or due to possible legal measures and handling of the customer account, for a period of no longer than seven years.

 We are required by law to store the personal data included in the brokerage assignment registers for five years after the end of the assignment.
 After this time, the data is stored for as long as necessary for any legal procedures.